 We credit language with an authority it does not merit because religion and law set it in stone, a case of mistaking the medium for the message that has resulted in slagheaps of injustice and countless deaths by stoning.

 I recently reread a short story that I wrote about 10 years ago.
 At the time I was immensely proud of it.
-A mere decade later I found it so bad that I couldn’t get past the second paragraph.
-(I would probably feel the same way about this in another 10 years.)
-The language was clumsy, gushy, overeager; the whole thing was a misaimed stab at writing (a spear into the shallows).
-My point, if I really have one, is that language can never capture that which it hopes to, be it a point, a feeling, an idea, an abstraction.
+A mere decade later I found it so humiliatingly bad that I couldn’t get past the second paragraph.
+(I’ll probably feel the same way about this in 10 years.)
+The language was clumsy, effusive, overeager; the whole thing was a misaimed stab at writing (a spear thrust into the shallows).
+My point, if I really have one, is that language can never quite capture its purported aim, be it a point, a feeling, an idea, an abstraction.
 The more skilfully we weave our nets, the richer will be the residual sludge sticking to the string and loops.
 I posit that this text has been a largely pointless exercise in filling space and massaging my mortally wounded vanity.
-As for the version of myself that will read this in 10 years’ time, it was nice not meeting you.
+As for the version of myself that will read 10 years from now, it was nice not meeting you.